Frequently Asked Questions (FAQ)

 What is the Leave Module? [top]

-The Leave Module is a special supplement to the ATUS that collects data from ATUS respondents about access to paid leave and whether the respondent took paid leave during the past seven days.
-The module was supported by the U.S. Department of Labor Women's Bureau and was fielded in 2011.
+The Leave Module is a special supplement to the ATUS that collects data from ATUS respondents about access to paid leave and whether the respondent took paid leave during the past seven days (2011) or past month (2017-18).
+The module was supported by the U.S. Department of Labor Women's Bureau.
+Data on job flexibilities and work schedules were collected directly from wage and salary workers, excluding the self-employed and apply only to a person's sole or main job.
 Because only respondents who were employed wage and salary workers were eligible for the module and not everyone who was eligible participated in the module, users of data collected through the Leave Module should use the weighting variable LVWT to obtain estimates rather than the standard weighting variable WT06.

 Where should a new user start? [top]